 - Directly through the micro-USB port

-In this post we will focus on the first of the methods, programming the STM32 using a USB-TTL converter.
-Although it is not the most useful of the three, it will serve to present the installation of the necessary files to work with the Arduino IDE.
+In this post we will focus on the first method, programming the STM32 using a USB-TTL converter.
+Although it is not the most useful of the three, it will serve to introduce the installation of the necessary files to work with the Arduino IDE.

 For the Arduino IDE (or other Arduino-based IDEs) to work with STM32 boards, it is necessary to add them to the board manager.

 Arduino does not officially support development boards based on the STM32.
-But, fortunately, thanks to the work of Roger Clark and the community that has generated his work, we have the STM32 available as an unofficial extension.
+But, fortunately, thanks to the work of Roger Clark and the community his work has generated, we have the STM32 available as an unofficial extension.

-The STM32 compatibility code repository with Arduino is Open Source, and is available at this link.
-This, in turn, is based on the work developed by the company Leaflabs for the Maple board, which is very similar to the BluePill.
+The STM32 compatibility code repository for Arduino is Open Source and is available at this link.
+This, in turn, is based on the work developed by Leaflabs for the Maple board, very similar to the BluePill.

-To add the board definitions we will use the configuration file provided by www.stmduino.com, a website that encompasses much of the STM32 community around Arduino.
+To add the board definitions we are going to use the configuration file provided by www.stmduino.com, a website that encompasses a large part of the STM32 community around Arduino.

 First, we open the Arduino IDE and go to the board manager (Tools/Board/Board Manager…).
-Here we add support for the SAND boards (Zero or similar).
-The STM32 toolchain needs files for these ARM boards for compilation (in particular “arm-none-eabi-g++”).
+Here we add support for SAND boards (Zero or similar).
+The STM32 toolchain needs files from these ARM boards for compilation (specifically “arm-none-eabi-g++”).

-Next, we go to preferences and, in “Additional Board Manager URLs”, click on the right button and paste the following address in the window that appears.
+Next, we go to preferences and, in “Additional Boards Manager URLs”, click the button on the right and paste the following address into the window that appears.

-If we already had any definition (ESP8266, Digispark) we will put one line for each board.
+If we already had some definition (ESP8266, Digispark) we will put one line per board.

-We go back to the board manager, and we will have the STM32 boards available.
+We return to the board manager, and we will have the STM32 boards available.
 We install the ones we need.
-In particular, for the BluePill (STM32F103C8T6) we will need the STM32F1X.
+In particular, for the BluePill (STM32F103C8T6) we are going to need the STM32F1X.

 And now we can program our BluePill with Arduino!

-The supply voltage of the STM32 is 3.3V, so we have to make sure that our TTL converter operates at 3.3V.
+The STM32 supply voltage is 3.3V, so we have to ensure that our TTL converter works at 3.3V.
 They usually work at both 5V and 3.3V, and the output voltage can be selected with a configuration jumper, either on the board or on the output pins.

 To program the STM32 we must connect the communication pins of the USB-TTL converter (TX and RX) to the UART1 pins of the STM32, which are A10 and A9.
 Therefore, the connection is as follows,